Mario Venzago

 BIOGRAPHY

-Several of his CDs have won international prizes such as the Grand Prix du Disque, the Diapason d'or and the Edison Award.
-His recordings of the operas “Venus” and “Penthesilea” and of all choral works by Othmar Schoeck with the MDR choir and symphony orchestra received great international recognition and prestigious awards, as did his first film, “My Brother the Conductor” by Alberto Venzago, which was shown in cinemas across Europe and brought out on DVD.
-The project “The other Bruckner” with the recording of all ten symphonies, whose individual releases were acclaimed by international critics, was released at CPO.
-A collaboration with Sony Classical led to the spectacular recording of Franz Schubert’s “Unfinished” Symphony with the Kammerorchester Basel, completed and conducted by Mario Venzago, and the recording of all serenades and symphonies by Johannes Brahms.
-The most recent CD projects have been recordings of Othmar Schoeck’s opera “Schloss Dürande” in a new version with Berner Symphonieorchester, the cantata “Vom Fischer und syner Fru” with Musikkollegium Winterthur (both Claves) and the recording of Schubert's reconstructed 7th Symphony with Bern Symphony Orchestra (Prospero).
-In June 2023, the recording of the Suite from Bernard Herrmann's “Wuthering Heights” with Singapore Symphony Orchestra has been released on Chandos Records.
+Several of his CDs have received international awards, including the Grand Prix du Disque, the Diapason d’or, and the Prix Edison.
+The recordings of the operas “Venus” and “Penthesilea” as well as the recording of all choral works by Othmar Schoeck with the MDR Choir and Symphony Orchestra received great international recognition and highest honours, as did his first feature film “My Brother the Conductor” by Alberto Venzago, which was shown in cinemas across Europe and was released on DVD.
+With CPO, Mario Venzago published his project “The Other Bruckner”, a complete recording of all ten Bruckner symphonies, whose individual releases were highly praised by international critics.
+Sony Classical released the sensational recording of Venzago’s completion of Franz Schubert’s “Unfinished” with the Basel Chamber Orchestra and the complete recording of Johannes Brahms’ serenades and symphonies.
+Other recordings from recent years include Othmar Schoeck’s opera “Schloss Dürande” in a new version with the Bern Symphony Orchestra and the cantata “Vom Fischer und syner Fru” with the Winterthur Musikkollegium (both on Claves).

 Please do not make any changes, omissions or additions, unless authorized by artist management.